Zoe Saldaña: 1999–2008: Rise to prominence

-Breakthrough: Franchise roles
+2009–2019: Franchise roles

-Saldaña appeared in two roles in 2009, raising her profile considerably.
+Saldaña appeared in two roles in 2009 that raised her profile considerably.
 She played Nyota Uhura in Star Trek.
 The film's director J. J. Abrams asked Saldaña to play the role because he enjoyed her work.
 She met with Nichelle Nichols to understand the creation of Uhura's background and name of the character.
-Saldaña's mother was a Star Trek fan, leaving voice-mails during filming, advising on the role.
-Steven Spielberg taught her the Vulcan salute five years earlier while he directed her in The Terminal.
+Saldaña's mother was a Star Trek fan, and left her voice-mails during filming, advising on the role.
+Steven Spielberg had taught her the Vulcan salute five years earlier while he directed her in The Terminal.
 Star Trek (2009) was a box-office success earning $385.7 million.

-Saldaña's second high-profile film in 2009 was James Cameron's Avatar portraying the indigenous hunter Neytiri.
-Avatar was well received by critics, accumulating an approval rating of 83% on the review aggregator Rotten Tomatoes.
-It grossed $2.7 billion worldwide to become the highest-grossing film of all time, as well as in the United States and Canada.
-It also became the first film to gross more than $2 billion worldwide.
+Saldaña's second high-profile film in 2009 was Avatar, where she portrayed the indigenous hunter Neytiri.
+Avatar was well received by critics, with an approval rating of 83% on the review aggregator Rotten Tomatoes.
+It grossed $2.7 billion worldwide to become the highest-grossing film of all time, as well as specifically in the United States and Canada.
+It became the first film to gross more than $2 billion worldwide.

 The film was nominated for ten Saturn Awards, and won all ten at the 36th Saturn Awards ceremony.
 Saldaña's Saturn Award for Best Actress win marked a rare occurrence for an all-CG character.

 In 2010, Saldaña performed in The Losers as Aisha al-Fadhil, a native Bolivian woman.
-For the role, she was required to gain weight to carry weapons for eight hours a day.
+For the role, she was required to gain weight in order to carry weapons for eight hours a day.
 In 2010, she appeared in Takers, Death at a Funeral, and Burning Palms.
 Her television ad for Calvin Klein's "Envy" line debuted in 2010.
 In 2011, Saldaña starred in the romantic comedy The Heart Specialist, and portrayed assassin Cataleya Restrepo in the crime drama Colombiana.
 Although the latter film earned negative reviews from critics, Saldaña's performance was praised.